CYNTHIA GRABER, Somerville, Massachusetts @cagraber

 Heather’s fellowship story on poverty’s effects on people’s health was published by Slate in February 2014.
 Read her piece, “Food Deserts Aren’t the Problem,” here.

-ALAN BURDICK is a senior editor at The New Yorker and a contributing editor for OnEarth, where he writes the Synthesist column about technology and nature.
+Alan Burdick is an editor for the New York Times Science section and a former senior editor at The New Yorker and a contributing editor for OnEarth, where he writes the Synthesist column about technology and nature.
 Alan’s writing has appeared in The New York Times Magazine, Harper’s, GQ, Discover, OnEarth, Best American Science and Nature Writing, and elsewhere.
 He also has served widely as an editor, including at The New York Times Magazine, Discover, and The Sciences.
 A former Guggenheim fellow, Alan has received the AAAS Westinghouse prize for magazine feature writing and was a co-recipient of the Olive Branch Award for coverage of international security issues.
 Alan’s first nonfiction book, Out of Eden: An Odyssey of Ecological Invasion, was a National Book Award finalist and won the Overseas Press Club Award for environmental reporting.